Remembrance Day 2018: The Great War 100th Anniversary11 Nov 2018 4

 For me instead, playing wargames does quite the opposite to glorifying war: It honours the sacrifice that our veterans, current and former, continue to perform for us on a daily basis.
 When I play wargames I often think about how, if we hadn’t had so many heroes on hand at just the right moments, things – namely, wars – likely would have gone in quite a different way.
 I doubt I’d have the freedom now to play virtually any game I want, not to mention write about them and be at liberty to express an opinion one way or another.
 Although this may not be the reason – or even a reason – I play wargames, I think it answers the question of glorification, for me at least.

 Although I was very briefly in the military myself, I thankfully never came close to war.
-I also spent a few years at a contractor for our Canadian military, helping them out with ‘non-soldierly’ tasks so they could, well, be soldiers.
+I also spent a few years at a contractor for the Canadian military, helping them out with ‘non-soldierly’ tasks so they could, well, be soldiers.
 During my time in the far north, several of their comrades fell in Afghanistan, and while there every Remembrance Day November 11th (readers in the U.S.A. know it as Veterans Day) was a solemn day of ceremony and tradition, attendance at the service mandatory unless you had a critical task.
 I did not, and I did not begrudge a minute of it.

 “In Flanders Fields the Poppies grow” begins a poem by John MacRae, a Canadian major (at the time) and doctor in the first World War.
 Doubtless most readers have heard of it, if not read it all themselves.
 I invite every reader to do so, or else perhaps watch this video, or this one; the first is only two minutes long, the second four (or I’m sure you can find your own!).
 Better still, attend local ceremonies if possible.
 I think we owe our veterans that much.
 Truly, it’s a “Pittance of Time”.